Feature flag best practices your team should adopt today

 In this case we don’t actually recommend teams to follow Rezvan’s advice.
 This is mostly because it can be difficult to predict how many toggles will be needed at any given time.

 Instead, your team should keep track of all flags, and, again, phase out any that are unused or outdated.

 Create a clean-up branch – Creating a clean-up branch reminds team members to delete flags in the future and prevent technical debt.

 Update the feature flag configuration – Over time, your team may learn that a feature flag served an unexpected purpose for its users.
 It’s a good idea to review the settings in these situations and even update them to meet the needs and desires of your users.

 Applying best practices to real-world scenarios

-For this research paper, Rezvan and his team began by looking up all available information on the internet.
-They combed through blogs and websites and classified these findings as internet artifacts.
-They found 38 internet artifacts and reached out to 36 of them where their contact information was readily available.
+For their research paper, Rezvan and his team combed through blogs and websites, then classified these findings as internet artifacts.
+In total, they found 38 internet artifacts, and were able to get in touch with 17 of them.

-One of the biggest takeaways for us is that Clean-up practices are rarely implemented across different teams, which can lead to a build-up of technical debt over time.
+Overall, one of our biggest takeaways is that clean-up practices are rarely implemented across different teams.
+Over time, this can lead to a pretty huge build-up of technical debt.

-Need an easier way to maintain your feature toggles?
-Try out Unleash Pro plan today
+Need an easier way to maintain your feature flags?
+Try out Unleash today.

 |GET STARTED||TRY OUR DEMO|